About Guntersville

 Economy & Demographics

 Guntersville's economy is heavily influenced by its natural resources and outdoor recreational opportunities.
 The city's thriving fishing industry, which includes numerous tournaments and events, contributes significantly to the local economy.
-Guntersville is home to a diverse array of businesses, ranging from manufacturing and healthcare to retail and hospitality.
+Guntersville is home to a range of businesses, ranging from manufacturing and healthcare to retail and hospitality.
 Major employers in the area include Tyson Foods, Marshall Medical Center, and the Guntersville City School System, providing a stable economic foundation for the community.

 Elections & Voter Records